darrenburgess/javascript-210/object_notes.md

       * methods can be called with the `.` operator, and are invoked with `()`
       * methods can receive parameters passed within the `()`
   * always use a trailing comma after the last property in object literal notation
-      * this allows propertie to be moved without concern for adding or removing commas
+      * this allows properties to be moved without concern for adding or removing commas
       * `git diff` will only return one line of code difference instead of 2
   * Property Names and Values
       * property name is any valid string